edwin-kingsten/machine-learning/Artificial-neural-network/README.md

-this folder contains the manual implementation of Artificial neural network
+This Folder contains the manual implementation of Artificial neural network